GimokYun/nomadcoder-vanilla-js/README.md

 # nomadcoder-vanilla-js
-Vanilla JS course in Nomadcoder to learn js.
+It's from Vanilla JS course in Nomadcoder to learn js.